Preservation Awards Application FAQs

 In your narrative, be sure to make a case for the timing of the application.
 If the person or organization is celebrating a significant milestone, for example, you should highlight the relevance of the award in its given year.

 Will Conservancy staff or jury members visit the project site?

 Conservancy staff may visit the site before the jury convenes, but not necessarily.
 If we need to arrange site access, we will contact the person who submitted the application.
-Jury members do not typically visit the project sites, which is why a compelling narrative and high-quality images are essential to a good application.
+Jury members do not typically visit the project sites, which is why a compelling narrative and high-quality images and video are essential to a good application.

 I am submitting the application on behalf of my company, organization, etc. What are my responsibilities?